Sprue (manufacturing)

-A sprue is the vertical passage through which liquid material is introduced into a mold and it is a large diameter channel through which the material enters the mold.
+A sprue is a large diameter vertical channel through which liquid material is introduced into a mold.
 It connects the pouring basin to the runner.
 In many cases it controls the flow of material into the mold.
 During casting or molding, the material in the sprue will solidify and need to be removed from the finished part.
 It is usually tapered downwards to minimize turbulence and formation of air bubbles.

 Casting

 In casting, a sprue is the passage through which a molten material is introduced into a mold, and the term also refers to the excess material which solidifies in the sprue passage.

 Function

 Sprues can serve as filters, as heat sinks, and as feeders.
 Bronze, in particular, has a high shrinkage rate as it is cooling.
 A sprue is tapered with its bigger end at the top to receive the liquid metal, the smaller end is connected to the runner.